viriciti/assignment/README.md

 * make the HTTP server reconnect with the TCP server after the connection is dropped (implement a reconnection strategy)
 * allow multiple HTTP servers to connect to you TCP server
 *  putting your servers into docker images
-* implement D3.js like data-visualisation in the front-end part
 * improve the Vehicle.js module! (it lacks re-reading it's source file after reading through it)

 ## The project structure